ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-captions.md

 </figure>
 ```

 By default, if the image caption is empty, the `<figcaption>` element is not visible to the user.
 You can click the image to reveal the caption field and write one.
-See the demo below:
+See the demo below.

 ## Demo

+Click on an image and use the contextual image toolbar to toggle captions on and off.
+Click on a caption to edit it.

 {@snippet features/image-caption}